 6) Go passwordless

 With breaches happening due to compromised credentials, it is no longer safe to rely on passwords.
 For this particular reason, many organizations are shifting towards newer technologies for authentication — passwordless authentication.

 As passwords are annoying, need to be memorized, or frequently changed, many users find it overwhelming.
-Passwordless authentication does not only improve the overall security landscape, but it also provides a seamless user experience.
-With this in mind corporates are now in the verge to eliminate passwords.
+Passwordless authentication does not only improves the overall security landscape but also provides a seamless user experience.
+With this in mind, corporates are now on the verge to eliminate passwords.

-Passwordless authentication is cost-effective, as it tends to lower organizational cost incurred due to password reset calls to the IT department.
-It also provides a better visibility over identity and access management (IAM).
+Passwordless authentication is cost-effective, as it tends to lower the organizational cost incurred due to password reset calls to the IT department.
+It also provides better visibility over identity and access management (IAM).